 Background to West Highland Housing Association Ltd.

 West Highland Housing Association Ltd was created as a result of a merger between Lorn and the Isles Housing Association Ltd and Oban Housing Association Ltd. in April 2000.
 The Association is a non-profit making organisation, a company limited by guarantee with the Registrar of Friendly Societies (Reg.
-No.1691 R (S)) and is approved as a Registered Social Landlord with Communities Scotland (Reg.
+No.1691 R (S)) and is approved as a Registered Social Landlord with the Scottish Government (Reg.
 No. HEP 163).
 The Association is also a charity registered in Scotland (Reg No SC017357).

 The Association's constitution is a variation of the Model Rules for a Charitable Housing Association, with a conventional Housing Association governing structure of a voluntary Management Committee, consisting of local residents.
 At present the maximum membership of the Committee is 20.